 Philatauerus ruled Pergamon with considerable autonomy until his death in 263 BCE.
-His nephew Eumenes became the ruler of Pergamon: by that time the city was a small kingdom.
-Philatauerus is usually mentioned as the founder of the ruling dynasty of Pergamon, but it was actually the ruler after Eumenes, Attalus I (241 BCE -197 BCE), who was the official founder of the Attalid dynasty as he was the first one who used the title of king.
+His nephew Eumenes I became the ruler of Pergamon: by that time the city had expanded into a small kingdom.
+Philatauerus is usually mentioned as the founder of the ruling dynasty of Pergamon, but it was actually the ruler after Eumenes, Attalus I (r.
+241-197 BCE), who was the official founder of the Attalid dynasty as he was the first one who used the title of king.

-Ptolemy IV, the Greek ruler of Egypt, was not happy with the idea of another library challenging Alexandria, so he forbade the export of the Egyptian papyri from Egypt to prevent the development of the library in Pergamon.
-As a result of this the authorities of Pergamon encouraged the mass production of “parchment” (treated skins of sheep and calves), which had long been used for writing purposes in the East.
-Parchment ended up rivalling paper as a vehicle of communication, it was much more expensive than papyrus but also far more durable.
-The name of Pergamon continues to live on even today in the word “parchment”, which is a distortion of Pergamon (“parchemt” is pergamino in Spanish and pergamena in Italian)
+Ptolemy IV, the Greek ruler of Egypt, was not happy with the idea of another library challenging Alexandria, so he forbade the export of papyri from Egypt to prevent the development of the library in Pergamon.
+As a result, the authorities of Pergamon encouraged the mass production of “parchment” (treated skins of sheep and calves), which had long been used for writing purposes in the East.
+Parchment ended up rivalling paper as a means of communication; it was much more expensive than papyrus but also more durable.
+The name of Pergamon continues to live on even today in the word “parchment”, which is a distortion of Pergamon (“parchment” is pergamino in Spanish and pergamena in Italian).

 During the time of Attalus III (r.
 138-133 BCE), Pergamon was handed over to the Roman republic to be fully managed by the Roman people and the kingdom was transformed into the Roman province of Asia with Pergamon as its initial capital.
 Not everyone accepted the new Roman administration though and a number of revolts took place.
 The Romans, whose toleration for civic disturbance was low, eventually restored order, but Pergamon soon lost its status and the neighbouring city of Ephesus became the new provincial capital.